Enjoy a great road trip? Love our nation’s national parks? Well then we have a California National Parks road trip

-- Take a day trip up to the Glacier Point area where you can either visit Glacier Point or skip the big crowds and take the easy 1-mile hike to Sentinel Dome.
+- Take a day trip up to the Glacier Point area where you can visit Glacier Point.
+Or, skip the big crowds and take the easy 1-mile hike to Sentinel Dome.
 Both offer magical views of the Valley, Half Dome, distant waterfalls, and the High Country.

 - If the weather is warm, take a float down the Merced River which winds through the Yosemite Valley.

 Camp Here: If you want to be in the heart of things, Upper Pines Campground is set right in the midst of the grandeur of Yosemite Valley.

 California National Park Road Trip Days 8-10: Lassen Volcanic National Park